PZL.56 Kania

 The contest was won in August 1939 by Wsiewołod Jakimiuk.
 The resulting design was an all-metal, low-wing fighter aircraft, with retractable landing gear and tail wheel.
 The plane was to be armed with a single 20mm gun firing through the propeller shaft and four 7.9 mm machine guns in the wings.
 Possibly the design would also allow for up to 500 kg of bombs to be carried under the wings or the fuselage.
 The projected speed was to exceed 500 km/h.
 Project prepared in August 1939 was rejected in favour of PZL.55 designed by Jerzy Dąbrowski.

-Jakimiuk was also responsible for development work on the PZL 11 fighter that equipped front line Polish squadrons in September, 1939, and after the war was a member of the de Havilland Canada team that designed the successful Beaver and Chipmunk bush planes.
+Jakimiuk was also responsible for development work on the PZL P.11 fighter that formed the core of Polish fighter aviation on the onset of World War II, and after the war was a member of the de Havilland Canada team that designed the successful Beaver and Chipmunk bush planes.